New Akzo Nobel boss pursues $30 billion deal with Axalta

-AMSTERDAM/FRANKFURT (Reuters) - Dutch paints maker Akzo Nobel (AKZO.AS), seeking to recover after rejecting a takeover offer and issuing two profit warnings, is discussing a merger with smaller U.S. rival Axalta Coating Systems Ltd (AXTA.N) to create a $30 billion company.
+AMSTERDAM/FRANKFURT (Reuters) - Dutch paints maker Akzo Nobel, seeking to recover after rejecting a takeover offer and issuing two profit warnings, is discussing a merger with smaller U.S. rival Axalta Coating Systems Ltd to create a $30 billion company.

-Akzo, the maker of Dulux paint, said on Monday it was in “constructive talks” about a “merger of equals” in what would be the first major deal by Chief Executive Thierry Vanlancker, who took over in July after Akzo spurned a 26 billion euro ($30.2 billion) offer from U.S. rival PPG Industries (PPG.N).
+Akzo, the maker of Dulux paint, said on Monday it was in “constructive talks” about a “merger of equals” in what would be the first major deal by Chief Executive Thierry Vanlancker, who took over in July after Akzo spurned a 26 billion euro ($30.2 billion) offer from U.S. rival PPG Industries.

 Reuters reported on Friday that Akzo had approached Axalta about a possible merger, sending Axalta’s shares 17 percent higher.
-Warren Buffett’s Berkshire Hathaway (BRKa.N) is the largest Axalta investor with a stake of just under 10 percent.
+Warren Buffett’s Berkshire Hathaway is the largest Axalta investor with a stake of just under 10 percent.

 “This seems a classic attack-is-the-best-defense strategy,” said a fund manager at one of Akzo’s top-10 investors who asked not to be named.